Bemelmans Bar: In popular culture

 The 2015 film A Very Murray Christmas by director Sofia Coppola was set in the Carlyle and in Bemelmans Bar.
-The 2020 show High Fidellity aired, where Bemelmans was a significant plot point.
+In 2020, the television show High Fidelity featured Bemelmans as a significant plot point.
 Later in the year, the bar appeared in an episode of Love Life.
-The bar appears in the 2020 film On the Rocks, also directed by Coppola, where it also is used for the official movie poster.
-Scenes in the latest three productions involve older men taking younger women on dates to the bar.
+The bar also appears in the 2020 film On the Rocks, also directed by Coppola, where it also is used for the official movie poster.
 Beside drawings of Madeline, New York magazine interprets the choice of setting as "nothing if not a great Freudian cocktail".